'I love winning ... I don't like to lose at anything': Fernando Alonso discusses his return to F1 - KVIA

 Fernando Alonso does not do things by halves.
 Less than two years after bidding farewell to Formula 1, but always leaving the door open for a return, the two-time world champion confirmed on Wednesday that he is to make a stunning comeback with Renault next year.

+Added to this, he feels the new regulations — meant to be introduced in 2021, but now delayed until 2022 because of coronavirus pandemic — will give him, and Renault, a chance to be more competitive.

-The veteran Alonso will be replacing Daniel Ricciardo who’s moving to McLaren — the same team Alonso left in 2018 — and will see him drive alongside one of hottest young talents on the grid, 23-year-old Esteban Ocon.
+The veteran Alonso will be replacing Daniel Ricciardo who’s moving to McLaren — the same team the Spaniard left in 2018 — and will see him drive alongside one of hottest young talents on the grid, 23-year-old Esteban Ocon.

 In the first race of the 2020 season in Austria, Ocon and Renault finished in 8th place.